 As long as you follow a few simple steps, you should succeed in ridding everything of the offending stink, though getting there won’t be the most pleasant process.

-As soon as you can get your kitty away from the stinky little detonator, take him to a room away from other people and pets.
+As soon as you can get your kitty away from the stinky little detonator, take him to a room far from other people and pets.
 You don’t want the fresh spritz to wind up covering the dog or your favorite blanket.
-Find a good spot without carpet, such as the bathroom, preferably where you keep his litter (since that’s a safe space to him).
+The bathroom where you keep his litter works well (since that’s a safe space to him).

-Check his eyes carefully.
-The spray can really irritate his face and might even require a vet visit if he’s constantly messing with his nose or has red and watery eyes.
-You can wash them out with eye wash and take him to his veterinarian if the irritation doesn’t go away.
+The spray can really irritate his face and might require a vet visit if he’s constantly messing with his nose or has red and watery eyes.
+You can wash them out with eyewash to start then monitor his behavior.

-If you are in the bathroom, turn on the fan and open a window to ventilate the space.
+Before you get started, turn on the fan and open a window to ventilate the space.
 Then wipe down floors and counters that your pet may have rubbed on.
 Lastly, put your own clothes alone in the machine with a little baking soda thrown in.
-Use an air freshener or your own spray if the smell lingers in the house.
+Use an air freshener if the smell lingers in the house.

-While no one wants their tiny creature to end up in an altercation with a skunk, it does happen from time to time — but it doesn’t have to be the end of the world.
-With the right products on hand and a little elbow grease, you’ll have the both of you back to top shape in no time.
-If this happens often, you can look into some skunk repellent — though use it sparingly, as skunks need a safe place too.
-Hopefully, your cat will take the lesson to heart and learn to leave skunks alone.
+While no one wants their tiny creature to end up in an altercation with a skunk, it does happen from time to time — but this doesn’t have to be the end of the world.
+With the right products on hand and a little elbow grease, you’ll have both of you back to top shape in no time.
+If kitty gets sprayed a lot, you can look into skunk repellent — though use it sparingly, as skunks need a safe place too.
+Hopefully, your cat will take the lesson to heart and learn to leave the smelly guys alone.